kmerckae/panda_safe_hrc_tutorial/source/doc/zed/zed.rst

 Follow the Stereolabs guide to |Stereolabs_ZED2_SDK_NvidiaJetson|
 and also read the Stereolabs blog post about |Stereolabs_ZED2_SDK_GettingStartedWithJetsonXavierNX|.

-Download an install JetPack
+Download and install JetPack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. note::
+     VUB researchs who want to use this for their own research, should have their own microSD card, such that they don't mess us my installations and such that they are forced to test the install procedure and give comments on it to improve this tutorial.

 To download and install JetPack, you are redirected to |Nvidia_JetPack|.
 There the SD Card Image method is explained to install the JetPack on a Jetson Xavier NX Developer Kit.
-Follow the |Nvidia_JetsonXavierNX_GettingStarted| tutorial, which explains the required hardware, the steps to write an image to the microSD card, and how to setup and boot the Jetson.
+Follow the |Nvidia_JetsonXavierNX_GettingStarted| tutorial, which explains the required hardware, the steps to write an image to the microSD card (use the instructions for Linux), and how to setup and boot the Jetson.
 Below you can find some extra info on top of the NVIDIA tutorial.

-.. note::
-     VUB researchs who want to use this for their own research, should have their own microSD card, such that they don't mess us my installations and such that they are forced to test the install procedure and give comments on it to improve this tutorial.

 .. |repartition_sdcard_link| raw:: html